 - Stay home if you feel unwell.
 If you have a fever, cough, or difficulty breathing, seek medical attention and call in advance.
 Calling in advance will allow your healthcare provider to quickly direct you to the right health facility.

 If you would like more information about our office’s dedication to your health and safety, please give us a call.
-For more information about what you can do to prevent the spread of COVID-19, please visit the CDC website at https://cdc.gov/coronavirus/2019-nCoV/index.html
+For more information about what you can do to prevent the spread of COVID-19, please visit the Centers for Disease Control website at https://www.cdc.gov/coronavirus/2019-ncov/index.html